abilian/lab.abilian.com/docs/Tech/Cloud/SlapOS/Porting Software to SlapOS - Tutorial.md

 #### What are Promises?

-Promises are lightweight monitoring scripts in SlapOS that ensure the health and reliability of software instances.
+In SlapOS, **Promises** are lightweight monitoring scripts that ensure the health and reliability of software instances.
 Each promise performs checks on specific aspects of an instance, such as:

 - Ensuring a service is running.
 - Verifying that a port is accessible.